Next up for retailers: A big wave of gift returns

 Even some shopping malls are moving to make returns easier for their tenants.
 Mall of America and Simon Property Group have both partnered with Narvar, a returns management provider, to eliminate the need for shoppers to print return labels for packages they drop off.

-The in-store apparel return rate is 5-8per cent, while online runs around 30per cent, said Rob Zomok, president of global operations at Inmar Intelligence, which processes roughly 600 million retail and e-commerce returns annually.
+The in-store apparel return rate is 5 to 8 per cent, while online runs around 30 per cent, said Rob Zomok, president of global operations at Inmar Intelligence, which processes roughly 600 million retail and e-commerce returns annually.

 "That math has created a significant increase in returns,” said Zomok, who added that apparel returns are at a record high.